 Student bank accounts

-Several high street banks offer accounts aimed specifically at students and it's a good idea to open one of these before you start your course.
+Most high street banks - including Barclays, Co-Op, HSBC, NatWest, Nationwide, Halifax, Lloyds Bank, Royal Bank of Scotland and Santander - have accounts aimed specifically at students and it's a good idea to open one of these before starting your course.

 When you're deciding which bank to choose, don't just pick the one with the best free gift.
-Instead, focus on factors such as the size of the fee-free overdraft facility, as this will be a great help when money is tight.
+While incentives such as student rail cards and other discounts are always welcome, the size of the 0% overdraft facility will prove to be the greatest help when money is tight.

-What's available changes every year, so browse the websites of the major high street banks to find the best option, or use comparison websites to help you reach a decision.
+Browse the websites of the major banks to find the best option, get independent advice from consumer website MoneySavingExpert.com or use comparison websites such as Compare the Market to help you reach a decision.